 The third project entails a robust formalization of linguistic and pragmatic aspects of argumentative discourse in terms of the representation framework of Constructive Adpositional Argumentation (CxAdArg), thus providing input for experiments in psycho-argumentation and preparing implementation in argumentation technology.

-Fourth, research into the History and Philosophy of Argument generates input for the other projects by providing historically informed accounts of the various theoretical concepts relevant to the study of argumentation (e.g., argumentation structure, argument type, and fallacy) and by exploring modifications and extensions of traditional definitions of argument (e.g., to metaphor, narration, visual and multimodal argumentation, and polylogue).
+Fourth, research into the Philosophy of Argument is aimed at providing historically and empirically informed accounts of the various theoretical concepts relevant to the study of argumentation (e.g., argumentation structure, argument type, stock issue, and fallacy) and at exploring modifications and extensions of traditional definitions of argument (e.g., to metaphor, narration, visual and multimodal argumentation, and polylogue).